 In many cases, data might be represented using both mechanisms - the initial raw assessment retained for audit or detailed review stored as a QuestionnaireResponse, and the detailed key answers surfaced as Observations for easy search and analysis.

-Each profile’s Quick Start section shows searches by category.
-Although not defined in US Core Procedure, implementers can categorize procedures using US Core Category or infer the context by inspecting the referenced ServiceRequest.
-Similarly, they can review the Questionnaire’s metadata to determine US Core QuestionnaireResponse’s context.
+Each profile’s Quick Start section shows searches by category if the category element is defined in the profile.
+The category element is optional in US Core Procedure and US Core Goal, but implementers can categorize them using a value from the US Core Category code system or infer the context by inspecting the referenced ServiceRequest if available.
+Similarly, they can review the Questionnaire’s metadata to determine the US Core QuestionnaireResponse’s context.
+Although not defined in US Core Procedure, implementers can categorize procedures using US Core Category codes or infer the context by inspecting the referenced ServiceRequest.
+Similarly, they can review the Questionnaire’s metadata to determine the US Core QuestionnaireResponse’s context.

 Clients need to understand that data categorization is somewhat subjective.
 The categorization applied by the source may not align with the client’s expectations.
 Clients may find it more beneficial to use queries based on a specific code or set of codes or to perform additional client-side filtering of query results.